Chat Interface

 • Low temperature values (0-0.3):

-• Suitable for scenarios requiring accuracy, such as code generation and data analysis
+• Suitable for tasks requiring accuracy, such as code generation and data analysis.

 • Medium temperature values (0.4-0.7):